 It is estimated that around 70 per cent of people with MS have used a form of complementary or other therapy to treat their symptoms (1).
-The results of a recent short survey by MS-UK showed the most common therapies tried by people with MS are massage and reflexology.
+The results of a recent survey by MS-UK showed the most common therapies tried by people with MS are acupuncture and yoga.

 A qualified complementary therapist will aim to treat the whole person and not just the symptoms.
 Each person is treated as an individual and any treatment is tailored to the specific needs of that person.

-One of the main advantages of using these treatments is that it puts you in charge of decisions around your own health – doing something positive to help yourself.
+One of the main advantages of using these treatments is that it puts you in charge of decisions around your own health.
+It is important to be able to do something positive to help yourself.

 Research is limited in evaluating the safety and effectiveness of complementary therapies in MS (1).
 This is because the nature of complementary therapies mean that it is difficult to conduct a ‘double-blind’ trial - a research method used in the scientific community to prove the safety and effectiveness of a medicine or treatment, where some of the people enrolled in the trial receive the real treatment, and some receive a placebo.